James Berry

 • Inquest into the death of Raoul Moat (Birtley gunman)

-• Numerous cases where deaths have occurred in prison or mental health detention
+• Numerous deaths in prison or mental health detention

-• Numerous cases where deaths have occurred during or following medical treatment or in hospitals or care homes
+• Numerous deaths during or following medical treatment or in hospitals or care homes

-• Numerous cases where deaths have occurred in police custody or following police contact including shootings, restraint, and collisions.
+• Numerous deaths in police custody or following police contact including shootings, restraint, and collisions.

 POLICE

-James is one of the most sought after police law juniors at the Bar and has been trusted with some of the police service’s most sensitive and high-profile cases over the past decade.
-He was ranked as a leading junior in both the Legal 500 and in Chambers & Partners 2020, in which he was ranked in “Band 1”.
+James is one of the most sought after police law juniors at the Bar and has been trusted with some of the police service’s most sensitive and high-profile cases over the past 15 years.
+He is ranked as a “Band 1” leading junior in both the Legal 500 and in Chambers & Partners.

 There are few areas of litigation involving the police that James does not have experience of.
 He is often called upon to deal with novel claims, and to advise on the application of new law or on the legal aspects of ongoing policing operations.
 His police practice includes: